DIFC vs Dubai Courts | Translation Requirements

 Dubai Courts: Arabic Required

 Dubai Courts follow UAE Civil Procedure Law Article 4, which mandates Arabic for all proceedings.
-This isn't discretionary—it's law.
+This isn’t discretionary, it’s law.
 The implications are straightforward.

 What Needs Arabic Translation